yukatan/commangular/app/_includes/blog-content.markdown

 	})
 }
 ```
+We end with organized and clean code and really easy to test and understand.
+Just looking at the config block you can see what happen.
+I have planned a chrome extension to do some introspection on config blocks.
+I think it will be a killer feature.

 You can use any commangular flavour you like :).
+I show the two options just to demostrate how commangular works.

 I have no comments available here so, comment your feedback on twitter, it will help me a lot.
 And sorry about my english problems.
 I hope everybody understand me.